carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 tags: ['carvel', 'kapp-controller', 'gitops', 'diffs', 'diff']
 ---

 [kapp controller](https://carvel.dev/kapp-controller/), a Package manager, is compatible with Gitops philosophy.
-It is continuously ensuring that the cluster is or converging towards the desired state.
-It does so by running the reconciliation loop after every `syncPeriod` duration.
+It ensures that the cluster is or converging towards the desired state all the time.
+It achieve this by running the reconciliation loop after every `syncPeriod` duration.
 In each reconciliation cycle, it monitors the current state of the resources on the cluster and tries to bring it to the desired state if there is any mismatch.
 It does so with the help of [kapp](https://carvel.dev/kapp/).

 kapp, another carvel tool, performs a diff by comparing `current state` of the resource on the cluster with the `desired state` during a `deploy` or `delete`.
 If there is any mismatch, `kapp deploy` will try to update the resources on the cluster to bring them to the desired state.
 The desired state is provided via manifest.
 If the user wants to change the resource, they should update the manifest and redeploy using kapp.
 It is not a good practice to update the deployed resource directly on the cluster.